 Leftover butter bean and red pepper hummus

-- Place the leftover butter beans in roasted red pepper sauce in a small food processor or a jar that fits your stick blender (my prefered tool for this job).
+- Place the leftover butter beans in roasted red pepper sauce in a small food processor or a jar that fits your stick blender (my preferred tool for this job).

 - Add two tablespoons of tahini for each cup of leftover beans.